Irlams o' th' Height: Transport

 The suburb no longer has its own railway station; the nearest are now at Eccles, Salford Crescent, Swinton and Clifton.

 Irlams o' th' Height railway station closed on 5 March 1956, due to low passenger numbers.
 It was situated on the Manchester to Southport Line, via Wigan Wallgate.
 Stations at Pendlebury and Pendleton also closed in 1960 and 1994 respectively.

 One of the main features of Irlams o' th' Height is the A6 dual carriageway running through it; Bolton Road, which was formerly the A6, lies parallel.
 The A6 connects Carlisle with Luton, via Manchester and Derby.

+A number of public bus services pass through the area, stopping at various stops along Bolton Road.
+These services include: